Minilab: Photo printer

 Most printer/processes are computer controlled.
 The front of the film is fed into the printing gate.
 Sensors see the film and forward the film to the first frame.
 DX codes on the edge of the film are read by the printer and the film channel is selected accordingly to give the optimum result.

 The paper stock is usually a continuous roll which is cut according to the size requirements of the customer.
 Different image widths are handled using different roll widths, and each width is usually done as a batch process of images all the same size.
 The light-sensitive photographic paper stock can be contained within light-tight packaging so that the minilab operator only needs to remove the old empty paper container and insert a full one, without needing to darken the room to prevent paper exposure.

-Each frame is printed one at a time, the photographic paper is advanced each time and when there is sufficient frames printed the paper automatically advances into the paper processor.
+Each frame is printed one at a time, the photographic paper is advanced each time and when there are sufficient frames printed the paper automatically advances into the paper processor.
 The paper passes through a developer, bleach/fix, a wash, and dryer.
 The prints are then cut up and are collected in a bundle.
 From here a smaller machine is used to cut the negatives into fours and sleeved to protect them.
 An intermediate step that conditions the paper using conditioning chemicals may be carried out on the paper before it is dried.

 Older minilab printers are analog (optical) and directly expose the paper by shining light through the film and into the paper using an optical enlarger, before developing the paper.
 Newer minilab printers are digital and first scan the film, whose pictures may then be digitally corrected before being sent off to the printer, which may either expose the paper using lasers and then develop the paper, or be "dry" and essentially be a large inkjet printer.
 Those that develop the paper are known as Silver halide printers or minilabs.
 Dry inkjet minilabs are slower than their wet silver halide counterparts but consume less power, in part because dry minilabs do not need power to keep the development chemicals warm.
 Some minilabs may use light valves instead of lasers.